How to Apply

 Elligibility

-• Applicants must be an enrolled member or citizen of a state or federally recognized American Indian tribe or Alaska Native corporation, or of Native Hawaiian ancestry, a Canadian First Nations (status or non-status), Metis or Inuit to apply for the 2023 Forge Project Fellowship.
+• Applicants must be an enrolled member, citizen, or descendant with verification from the enrollment office of a state or federally recognized American Indian tribe or Alaska Native corporation, or of Native Hawaiian ancestry, a Canadian First Nations (status or non-status), Metis or Inuit to apply for the 2024 Forge Project Fellowship.
 Applicants may be asked to provide documentation of their Native citizenship or ancestry to confirm eligibility.
 At least two Fellows will come from the Stockbridge-Munsee Band of Mohican Indians.

 • We designed this fellowship for Indigenous individuals working to honor Indigenous pasts as well as build Native futures, and this eligibility requirement is intended to ensure that this is who the fellowship serves.
 While we do not seek to be gatekeepers of Indigeneity, Forge Project recognizes that we are working within the limits of oppressive systems—including consumptive logics of white supremacy and capitalism—that operate with repressive boundaries and entangle choices that are antithetical to our overall mission.

-This year, the eligibility requirements have been expanded to include members of state recognized tribes as well as existing eligibility for members of federally recognized tribes, Alaska Native and Native Hawaiian peoples, and First Nations, Métis, and Inuit.
+This year, the eligibility requirements have been expanded to include descendants with status verified by the enrollment office of state and federally recognized tribes, as well as existing eligibility for enrolled members of state and federally recognized tribes, Alaska Native and Native Hawaiian peoples, and First Nations, Métis, and Inuit.
 We recognize that there are many distinct political realities that impact who is included within these designations and are actively working toward expanding access that is aligned with these lived experiences and tribal sovereignty.

 We welcome feedback on how our application process can be more accessible and legible beyond the structures of occupying state(s), as well as firmly accountable to the relational and political practices of Indigeneity, kinship, and belonging.
 The first part of the application includes space for feedback—if you have the capacity and interest, please consider including information on your tribal community’s unique political and social context to better support inclusion and nuance in future applications and residency guidelines.

-• Unfortunately, at this time, we are limiting the fellowship to individuals enrolled in Indigenous nations occupied by the United States and Canada.
+• Unfortunately, at this time, we are limiting the fellowship to individuals enrolled in or with descendant status from Indigenous nations occupied by the United States and Canada.
 We encourage you to fill out the first part of the application, which provides space for feedback and will allow us to assess our application guidelines for next year.

 Fellowship

 • Fellows are invited to stay in residence at Forge for up to three weeks to make use of the studio, library, and lending collection and be on the land.
 We also understand that many of our fellows have full-time careers, families, and other responsibilities.
-Forge’s Curator of Indigenous Programs & Community Engagement Sarah Biscarra Dilley (yaktitʸutitʸu yaktiłhini [Northern Chumash]) will work with fellows to determine residency dates that work best for them.
+Forge’s Director of Indigenous Programs and Relationality, Sarah Biscarra Dilley (yaktitʸutitʸu yaktiłhini [Northern Chumash]) and Public and Community Programs Coordinator, Robbie Wing (Cherokee Nation) will work with fellows to determine residency dates that work best for them.

 • Each Forge Project Fellow will receive $25,000 USD toward their practice and will have full access to the Forge Project site, libraries, and lending collection of living Indigenous artists during their fellowship.
 2023 Fellows will also have the opportunity to present their work to the local Forge Project audience on site as well as a wider international audience via social media.
 Forge covers return travel, local transportation, accommodations, and all meals while fellows are in residence.